-__Don't make a scene.__Once you do find your BFF, whether you saw her first kiss or quietly snuck in during cocktail hour, don't make a big deal over what you missed.
-In fact, don't mention it!
-If she has a videographer, ask her after the wedding if you can watch the ceremony footage.
-And whether it was traffic, bad directions, or weather, save the commute complaints!
+Refrain from eating up all the attention at the reception with epic recounts of your harrowing journey.
+This day is about celebrating the newlyweds, after all.
+Once you find your BFF, whether you saw the first kiss or quietly snuck in during cocktail hour, don't make a big deal over what you missed.
+In fact, don't even mention it!
+If the newlyweds had a videographer, ask them after the wedding if you can watch the ceremony footage and you'll be caught up on the festivities before you know it.